Earl Haig Secondary School: Claude Watson Arts Program

 The Claude Watson Arts Program was founded in 1982 and is integrated with Earl Haig.
 A separate program from the open collegiate secondary school, enrolment in the Claude Watson program requires an audition and is available to Toronto students outside of Earl Haig's eligible attendance area.
 In addition to the secondary school there is Claude Watson School for the Arts for Grades 4 to 8.
 This elementary arts school operates on the site of the former Spring Gardens Public School property.

-Each student takes a full academic course load and, additionally, majors in one of five arts disciplines: dance, drama, music, film arts or visual arts.
+Each student takes a full academic course load and, also, majors in one of five arts disciplines: dance, drama, music, film arts or visual arts.

-The curriculum of the Claude Watson Arts Program at Earl Haig Secondary School is similar to that of the arts-only school Etobicoke School of the Arts.
+The curriculum of the Claude Watson Arts Program at Earl Haig Secondary School is in some ways similar to that of the arts-only school Etobicoke School of the Arts.

 Wavy Hall

 Wavy Hall is the name given to the glass hallway close to the main entrance of Earl Haig.
 The hallway was built as part of the school reconstruction in 1996.
 Wavy Hall is one of the most prominent architectural features of the school, and is the most immediately recognizable part of Earl Haig.
 It leads to Cringan Hall (the auditorium) and the music rooms.